appliedtelekinetics/blog/_posts/2015-10-17-ancient-history-part-1.md

 [![Second version, made from cast JB-Weld]({{ site.url }}/images/ancient_history_part_1/IMG_1031_small.jpg)]({{ site.url }}/images/ancient_history_part_1/IMG_1031.jpg)
 {: .image-pull-left}

 The result was a very tough, but very bad-smelling, copy.
-It also took a lot of time to wire up and cast, and the switches couldn’t be replaced without scrapping the whole unit so I knew this would’t do for long.
+It also took a lot of time to wire up and cast, and the switches couldn't be replaced without scrapping the whole unit so I knew this wouldn't do for long.

 I used this version for about 4 months until I bought a 3D printer and was able design a printable and repeatable assembly.